Poufs vs. Ottomans

 - Coffee Table: A large ottoman can double as a cocktail table and footstool.
 Flip-top models have lids with a cushioned surface on one side that turns over to reveal a tray for TV dinners and drinks on the other.
 You can also set a decorative tray topped with coffee table books or greenery on an ottoman as a stylish and useful accent.

-- Storage: From storing blankets at the foot of the bed to smart playroom ideas for stowing away toys, storage ottomans help reduce clutter and organize your space.
+- Storage: Store blankets or throw pillows at the foot of the bed in storage ottomans to help reduce clutter and organize your space.
 The ability to store items inside these footstools is a key difference between a pouf and an ottoman.

 - Hallway Decor: Have a wide hallway or an upstairs landing that needs a little sprucing up?
 An ottoman can serve as a charming accent or seat, filling up space with some much-needed panache.

 - Pet Bed: Ottomans upholstered in pet-friendly fabrics are cozy places for multiple cats, medium-sized pups and large dogs to snooze in your living room.
-Plus, with a storage model, you can tuck toys, leashes and extra food bowls neatly inside.
+Plus, with a storage model, you can tuck leashes, harnesses and extra food bowls neatly inside.

 Poufs: Uses for Decorating and Beyond